-During the development of the FY 2019 (HUD PY 2018) Action Plan, the City initiated the public comment process on May 20, 2018 with a publication announcing the first public hearing, which was held on Wednesday, June 13, 2018 at 6:00 p.m. in the City Council Chambers and initiating a 30-day public comment period.
-The City issued a public notice on June 24, 2018 announcing the second public hearing that was held on Wednesday, July 11, 2018 at 6:00 p.m. in the Central Library.
-A final public notice was published on July 15, 2018 announcing the third public hearing that was held on August 1, 2018 at 6:00 p.m. in the City Council Chambers.
-All public hearing notices were posted in the San Antonio Express News in English and Spanish and included information on how to access the plan for review and comment.
-Comments were accepted through the date of the third public hearing.
+The City commenced the initial 30-day public comment period on May 19, 2019 with a public notice for the first input session/public hearing, which was held on Wednesday, June 5, 2019 at 6:00 p.m. in the Copernicus Community Center.
+The City issued a public notice on June 23, 2019 for the second input session/public hearing that was held on Wednesday, July 10, 2019 at 6:00 p.m. in the Cuellar Community Center.
+On July 2, 2019, the City issued a third public notice announcing the availability of the FY 2020 proposed Action Plan budget and initiating a 30-day comment period.
+A final public notice was published on July 15, 2019 for the third public hearing that was held on August 7, 2019 at 6:00 p.m. in the City Council Chambers.
+All public hearing notices were posted in the San Antonio Express News in English and Spanish and included information on how to access the plan summary for review and comment.
+Comments were accepted through August 7, 2019, the date of the third public hearing.